rish-av/rish-av.github.io/about.md

 Hi There!

 My name is Rishav (yeah, no surname :-P).
 I am a final year undergraduate student at BITS Pilani.
 I am passionate about research in Artificial Intelligence, specifically computer vision.
-I believe AI has the solution to several problems that matter for the overall good of humanity.
+I believe AI has the solution to several problems that matter for the overall good of everyone.
 I like to code in python.

 I am also a fan of algorithmic programming and like to code as a brain train excercise.